 A. Homework will be sent home only if a child misses more than one day of school.
 If a child is absent only one day, then homework will be made up at school upon the child's return to school the next day.
 After the second consecutive day of absence you will need to call and tell the office what time you will be in to pick up homework.

 Q. I need to send medication to school for my child.
 What do I do?

 A. A medical authorization form needs to be obtained from the school office and completed by the doctor and parents.
 It will give you the information needed for the dispensing of medicine at school.
 The dispensing of medicine at school is not encouraged unless absolutely necessary.
 Our schools share the Effingham County Health Department nurse with other schools in the county.

 Q. I would like to volunteer in the schools.
-How do I "sign up"?
+What do I have to do?

 A. Our schools are very proud of the Volunteer Program we have.
 Volunteers are welcome and needed at all levels.
-Our libraries are "run and staffed" completely with volunteers and they plan an important part of making them run smoothly.
 Opportunities for parent participation and involvement exist within the school and the district.
 One of the ways to get involved is through an active Parent Teacher Organization.
 The PTO organizes and sponsors many service programs and fund raisers throughout the year.
-Stop by the office and pick up a volunteer information sheet to complete so we can use your talents!

 Q. How does my child celebrate his/her birthday at school?

 A. Students are welcome to celebrate birthdays within their classroom.
 Treats that can be served in individual portions (cookies, cupcakes) are preferred.
 Games, party hats, decorations, helium balloons, flowers, etc. should be given at home!